Total in Cart:

 Eclipta alba

-Alcohol: 35%
+Alcohol: 34-36%

-Contents: extract of aerial parts Eclipta alba in distilled water and organic alcohol.
+Contents: Extract of aerial parts Eclipta alba in Distilled Water and Organic Alcohol.

 $

-Bilberry Extract, 2 oz., label change sale
+Bilberry Extract, 2 oz.

 Vaccinium myrtillus